david-l-anderson-dlande/CampaignContributions/README.md

 After a couple of quick and dirty tests:
-*Mashing a bunch of booleans (for skipping entry) will work *Nearest-rank percentile with the floor division right in an ordered array of donations will work
+*Mashing a bunch of booleans (for skipping entry) will work *Nearest-rank percentile with the floor division right in an ordered array of donations will work *.split() will work fine for dealing with each line of data *Simply turning a short file into a list (for testing) will work

+Adding new values to the list of donated values will probably be most efficiently done by finding and inserting, not adding and sorting, though I should test.

+I lied about the directory structure; already in place.

+First pass at data structure will be a dictionary with keys of `CMTE_ID|ZIP_CODE(5digits)|YYYY`, and values of sorted tuples of rounded donation values.
+Use bisect.insort to add to appropriate lists.

+Use dictionary with keys of `ZIP_CODE|NAME` and values of date to store whether we have repeat donors or not.
+If date is greater than stored one, we have a repeat donor.
+If less, replace date.

+Don't test very basic things like whether or not input files exist.
+Python already raises errors for those.

+Need to remember definition of 100th percentile; also, acceptable values are